 Day 6 Everest Base Camp Trek Difficulty: 6/10

-Everest Base Camp Trek Blog Day Seven:
+Everest Base Camp Trek Blog Day Seven

 It is then some seriously high walking to the first-morning tea stop.
 I began to feel very weird and unwell at this point.
-I made it to the rest stop but it wasn’t easy and I was quite disoriented.
+I made it to the rest stop, but it wasn’t easy, and I was quite disoriented.

 Day 7 Everest Base Camp Trek Difficulty: 9/10

-Everest Base Camp Blog Day Eight:
+Everest Base Camp Blog Day Eight – Everest Base Camp

 So this is the big day.
 An early start and some serious walking to get to Gorak Shep for lunchtime.
-I was feeling very lousy but I won’t bore you with all of those details!
-It is tough to eat at this point and everyone is feeling the altitude.
+I felt very lousy, but I won’t bore you with all those details.

 The weather at base camp can be very mixed.
-Visibility was not great when we arrived but we were very lucky and the sun came out after we had been there for about 30 minutes.
-We spent one hour at base camp which was sufficient time.
+Visibility was not great when we arrived, but we were very lucky and the sun came out after we had been there for about 30 minutes.
+We spent one hour at Everest Base camp which was sufficient time.

 You, of course, need to get your photo taken with the rock formations and prayer flags and there is quite a queue!
 And you need to get a group shot done here.

-No one ventures that far once you get to base camp as everyone is feeling the altitude.
-I felt dreadful but forced myself to go and take photos etc as heck I had made it now!
+No one ventures that far once you get to base camp, as everyone is feeling the altitude.
+I felt dreadful but forced myself to go and take photos etc as heck I had made it now.

 You don’t see climbers etc as the tents are scattered over quite a large area.
-It is most powerful to stay near where the rocks and prayer flags are as it allows you to get a good view over base camp.
+It is most powerful to stay near the rocks and prayer flags as it allows you to get a good view over base camp.

 The last hour is pretty flat thank goodness.
 I collapsed into bed as soon as we got back at 5 pm.
-It was another up at 2am with a vice-like headache/loo issue evening as well which was not fun at 5100m.
+It was another up at 2 am with a vice-like headache/loo issue evening as well which was not fun at 5100m.
 Definitely the worst night of the trip.

 Day 8 Everest Base Camp Trek Difficulty: 10/10